 Philosophy

 I believe in the transformative power of play and meaningful connection.
 My approach is rooted in the understanding that we all learn and grow through play, whether we’re 5 or 18 or 45.
-Play can be so many things: a game of hide and seek, making a craft from materials you find outside, or adventure sports such as snow shoeing or rock climbing.
+Play can be so many things: a game of hide and seek, making a craft from materials you find outside, or adventure sports such as stand up paddle boarding or rock climbing.
 I partner closely with families, recognizing them as essential members of each child or teen’s therapeutic journey and empowering them with tools to support their child or teen’s development.

 How do I get started?